Croix Boys Guided Adventures

 Species You'll Want to Hook

-American Yellow Perch: Don't let their size fool you - jumbo perch are some of the best-eating fish in the river.
-Look for them near the bottom in areas with a mix of sand and weeds.
-Small jigs tipped with waxworms or minnow pieces are go-to baits.
+American Yellow Perch: Don't let their size fool you – jumbo perch are some of the best-eating fish around.
+They often hang with crappies, so if you're catching one, you might get into both.
+Small jigs with waxworms or minnow heads are perch candy.

 Time to Book Your Spot